aws-samples/amazon-dynamodb-labs/content/dynamodb-opensearch-zetl/queries/index.en.md

  1. Try modifying the DynamoDB get-item above to retrieve your new item.
 Next, try modifying the OpenSearch query to search for "Socks" that contain "Wool".
 Finally, tell Bedrock "I need warm socks for hiking in winter".
 Did it recommend your new item?

+::alert[Don't just stop there with your queries.
+Trying asking for clothing for winter (will it recommend products with wool?) or for bedtime.
+Note that there is a very small catalog of products to be embedded, so your search terms should be limited based on what you saw when you reviewed the DynamoDB table.]{header="Keeping querying!" type="info"}

 Congratulations!
 You have completed the lab.

-::alert[_If running in you own account, remember to delete the CloudFormation Stack after completing the lab to avoid unexpected charges._]
+::alert[_If running in you own account, remember to delete the CloudFormation Stack after completing the lab to avoid unexpected charges._]{type="warning"}